LinnaWang-Lena/REACT_LLM/README.md

-# REACT_LLM
-# Large Language Models for ICU Patient Clinical Outcome Prediction
+# REACT_LLM: Benchmark for Evaluating LLM Integration with Causal Features in Clinical Prognostic Tasks

 ## Abstract